Not an American user?

 DevelopmentThe developer team, Midway, originally wanted to re-create all of the original enemies from the previous DOOM games, but due to deadlines and the memory constraints of the Nintendo 64 cartridge, they had to leave out Commando, Revenant, Arch-Vile and Spider Mastermind from the game.

 Japanese versionIn the Japanese version all blood was coloured green.

-RecreationOn July 1, 2003, a team of enthusiasts released their DOOM 64 Total Conversion for PC, with four extra levels.
+Doom 64: Absolution, released on July 1, 2003, is a Doom mod which recreates Doom 64.
+It contains several extra levels.
 If you still have the original Doom2.wad, you can download and play the TC here.

 Information also contributed by BurningStickMan and Daedolon.

 - ClassicDOOM.com (Walkthroughs and guides, game comparisons, passwords, links and more, for game-console and computer-based Doom games)

 - Doom Depot - Doom 64 TC - About (Doom 64 total conversion for DOOM 2)

 - Doom Wiki (A Wiki site for the Doom series.)

 Syed GJ (1578) added DOOM 64 (Nintendo 64) on Oct 20, 2001